lkjy-coding/Surfer/README.md

 If you can't run the codes,just delete all the Chinese words.If you deleted all the Chinese words but you also can't run the codes,just update you cpp APP.

-You can change the codes and send it on other webs.Don't say that you're the first editer of it.
+You can change the codes and send it on other webs or GitHub.Don't say that you're the first editer of it.